Welcome to Mr. McGarvey’s Home Page!

 I AM IN SEARCH OF PARENT VOLUNTEERS TO HELP WITH FITNESSGRAM STATIONS THE FIRST THREE TUESDAYS AND WEDNESDAYS OF THE SCHOOL YEAR.
 HELP IS GREATLY NEEDED IN THE AFTERNOONS WITH THE 7TH AND 8TH GRADE STUDENTS. if YOU CAN HELP PLEASE CONTACT MR. McGARVEY AT firstname.lastname@example.org

-PHYSICAL EDUCATION CLASSES for Grades 3 to 8 will begin on August 28th and 29th with Fitnessgram.
+PHYSICAL EDUCATION CLASSES for Grades 3 to 8 will begin on August 27th and 28th with Fitnessgram.
 Activities include: the mile run, flexed arm hang, sit & reach, trunk lift, curl-ups, and shuttle run.

 STUDENTS ARE ENCOURAGED TO BRING A WATER BOTTLE TO GYM (WITH THEIR NAME ON IT) FOR THE MILE RUN.

 “BREAKING NEWS” FOR 8TH GRADERS AND THEIR PARENTS.
-FYI in 2019 Pennsylvania will pass legislation that CPR/AED training will be MANDATORY before High School graduation.
-There are 37 States that already have this legislation in place.
+FYI in June 2019 Pennsylvania passed legislation that CPR/AED training will be MANDATORY before High School graduation.
+There are now 39 States that have this legislation in place.

 HEALTH HOMEWORK ASSIGNMENTS for Grades 7 and 8 can be found on Miss Mello’s “E Board” or Mrs. Schroeder’s “Remind App”.
 For 6th Grade they can be found on Ms. Berge and Mrs. Pizzuto’s webpage.